LogtalkDotOrg/logtalk3/tools/packs/NOTES.md

 advised that you also use the `verbose(true)` option.
 Note that the public key used to sign the pack archive must be already present in your local system.

+See the tool API documentation on the [packs](../../docs/packs_0.html) object for other useful predicates.

 Security considerations
 -----------------------

 New pack registries should be examined before being added, specially if public and from a previously unknown source.
-Same when adding or updating a pack.
-But note that a registry can always index third-party packs.
+The same precautions should be taken when adding or updating a pack.
+Note that a registry can always index third-party packs.

 Pack checksums are checked by default.
 But pack signatures are only checked if requested as packs are often unsigned.
 Care should be taken when adding